nunomourinho/forensicVmAutopsyUserManual/docs/user/media.rst

 **Step 3: Initiate a System Restart**

-- Command the operating system to restart and wait for the :term:`BIOS` boot screen to emerge.
+- Command the operating system to restart and wait for the BIOS boot screen to emerge.

 .. raw:: latex